 Finance companies can often make automated decisions here.
-They will have a point scoring system and each have their own considerations.
-Most people have heard of Experian for credit checking
+They will have a point-scoring system, and each company has their own considerations.
+Most people have heard of Experian for credit checking.

-– No missed payments even for something small and silly
+- Whether you’ve ever had any missed credit payments even if for something small and silly

 Net Worth On Companies House

 This is perhaps the main consideration.
-Its public information and if your company has high net worth credit is easier and oppositely too.
-Generally you can borrow 25% of your company net worth.
-If you already used that for buying another vehicle it may be harder.
+Your company’s net worth is public information, and if it has high net worth, obtaining credit will be easier.
+The opposite is also true.
+Generally, you can borrow up to 25% of your company’s net worth.
+If you’ve already used that to buy another vehicle previously though, it may be harder.

-They also look at the directors.
-If one or more of the directors has a lets say “colourful history” many lenders will still say no. Such as closing down lots of companies for example.
+Credit checkers will also look at the company’s directors.
+If any of the directors have a “colourful” history, lenders will often say no. This might involve, for example, starting and then closing down lots of companies.

-A company with say 10 years accounts, a great Adelphi score.
-It should in theory pass as long as the company hasnt over borrowed with other loans.
-A net worth of 500,00 K
+A company with 10 years of accounts and a great Delphi score.
+In theory, there should be no trouble getting finance as long as the company hasn’t over-borrowed on other loans.

-3. A new start company 14 months old.
-There are no accounts, so zero net worth.
-There is no previous sole trader company.
-Its unlikely that the company will get credit without a guarantor
+A company that’s maybe 14 months old.
+There aren’t really any accounts to speak of, so there’s no verifiable net worth.
+Especially if there’s no previous sole trader company, it’s unlikely that the company will get credit without a guarantor.